-All sugar causes a change in the blood sugar level, and this is to be kept at a mostly constate level with the use of hormones and other bodily functions.
+All sugar causes a change in the blood sugar level, which is to be kept at a mostly constate level with the use of hormones and other bodily functions.

 Polysaccharides are the complex carbs having more than the 10 sugar units in the previous complex carb.
 Some examples of these would be starches and amylopectin.

-Fiber is a complex carb which is not digestible and not absorbed within the small intestine.
+Fiber is a complex carb that is not digestible or absorbed within the small intestine.
 Fiber is seen as roughage or a nonstarchy polypeptide.
 Total fiber is the sum of both functional fiber and dietary fiber.

-Dietary fiber is made up of nondigestible carbs and lignin that are intrinsic and intact in plants.
+Dietary fiber comprises nondigestible carbs and lignin that are intrinsic and intact in plants.

-Soluble fiber will dissolve in water for the formation of thick gel within the stomach.
-It breaks down in the large intestine due to bacteria and does provide some small number of calories in the sense of around 2 calories per gram.
+Soluble fiber will dissolve in water to form a thick gel within the stomach.
+It breaks down in the large intestine due to bacteria and does provide a small number of calories in the sense of around 2 calories per gram.
 This interferes with the absorption of dietary fat and cholesterol.
-So, it can be somewhat healthy for taking in a good amount of these soluble fibers.
+So, it can be somewhat healthy to take in a good amount of these soluble fibers.

-Insoluble fiber is a fiber that does not dissolve in water or form that gel like the soluble fiber.
-So, this will not be a source of any calories, but instead it acts as bulk for our stool.
+Insoluble fiber does not dissolve in water or form that gel like soluble fiber.
+So, this will not be a source of any calories; instead, it acts as bulk for our stool.
 It works to improve the movement of food through the digestive system.

 Both soluble and insoluble fiber can function to fulfill our feelings of hunger.

 Functional fiber is made of isolated nondigestible carbs with beneficial physiological effects in humans.
-These fibers may be isolated or extracted with the use of chemicals, enzymes, or other steps.
+These fibers may be isolated or extracted using chemicals, enzymes, or other steps.

 Total fiber is the sum of dietary fiber and functional fiber.